CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/platform-health.md

 #### Availability

 This graph displays the availability of the Cortex Innovation Platform by calculating successful requests / total requests.
-Successful requests are all requests that do not result in a 5xx HTTP response, 4xx responses are considered successful in this scenario.
+Successful requests are all requests that do not result in a 5xx HTTP response.
+4xx responses are considered successful in this scenario.

 Each data point value is calculated by aggregating requests based on the Interval filter.
-If we have no data for the previous interval, the line will be [broken](#breaks-in-graph-lines) as we do not know the availability at this time.
+If there is no data for the previous interval, the line will be [broken](#breaks-in-graph-lines) as the availability is not known at the time.

-This graph has thresholds set to colour code the background to show when availbility drops into warning and critical levels.
+This graph has thresholds set to colour code the background to show when availability drops into warning and critical levels.
 These thresholds can be [customised][customise threholds], however the default thresholds are:

 | Threshold | Value | Colour |
 |------------------|-----------|------------|